School of Medicine

 Given the number of patients seen in our center and our weekly half day teaching sessions in place (didactic neuromuscular lectures, review of interesting EMG cases from the week, and muscle/nerve pathology), the fellowship provides a great opportunity for well versed education and training in Neuromuscular medicine.

-A one-year ACGME-approved fellowship is offered in diagnostic neuroradiology (one position).
+A one-year ACGME-approved fellowship is offered in Diagnostic Neuroradiology (one position).
 The fellow will spend 10 months of the 12-month fellowship in training and experience in the interpretation of studies of brain, spine, and head and neck disorders.
-Additional time will be spent in interventional neuroradiology with experience and training in both diagnostic and therapeutic vascular studies, as well as time spent on relevant nuclear medicine techniques.
-Participation in the ongoing research projects and publications of the section is encouraged
+A dedicated month of Pediatric Neuroradiology is included in the training program, typically on assignment to Children's Hospital Los Angeles.
+Additional time will be spent in Interventional Neuroradiology with experience and training in both diagnostic and therapeutic vascular studies, as well as time spent on relevant nuclear medicine techniques.
+Participation in the ongoing research projects and publications of the section is encouraged.

 The UCI Residency Program in Neurosurgery is a rigorous training program designed to develop academic neurosurgeons.
 There are ample opportunities for both clinical and basic research within the Department and in collaboration with other laboratories or departments at UCI.
 Applicants are expected to have a strong academic record with a strong commitment to neurosurgery.
-One candidate is selected for each program year.
-Exact order of clinical rotations may vary slightly subject to the trainee’s previous experience and needs as well as the training program circumstances, however, the rotation generally proceeds as follows: the PGY-1 year consists of thirteen (13), four (4) week blocks.
-There are six (6) blocks of a neurosurgery rotation, one (1) block of ENT rotation, two (2) blocks of neurology rotation, one (1) block of ACS/trauma rotation, and three (3) blocks of neurocritical care rotation; PGY-2 is one year of training at UC Irvine Medical Center; PGY-3 is a six-month rotation at Kaiser Permanente, Anaheim, followed by three months of neuropathology and three months of neuroradiology at UC Irvine Medical Center; PGY-4 is a six-month rotation at Children’s Hospital of Orange County (CHOC) and a six-month rotation at Kaiser Permanente, Anaheim; PGY-5 is a research year; PGY-6 is a three-month rotation for stereotactic radiosurgery and a three-month elective (Interventional Radiology or Spine) at UC Irvine Medical Center and a six-month rotation at CHOC; PGY-7 is the chief resident year and will be at UC Irvine Medical Center.
-Invitations to interview for these positions are based on the candidate’s academic record, National Board scores, publications, letters of recommendation, and a personal statement.
+The program participates in the NRMP match program to select one candidate every year.
+Exact order of clinical rotations may vary slightly subject to the trainee’s interest in neurosurgery subspecialty; however, the rotation generally proceeds as follows: the PGY-1 year consists of thirteen (13), four (4) week blocks.
+There are six (6) blocks of neurosurgery rotation, one (1) block of ENT rotation, one (1) block of neurology rotation, one (1) block of ACS/trauma rotation, one (1) block of elective rotation (Neuropathology and Neuroradiology), and three (3) blocks of neurocritical care rotation; PGY-2 is one year of training at UC Irvine Medical Center assigned to neurosurgery service; PGY-3 is a nine-month rotation at Kaiser Permanente, Anaheim, followed by a three-month elective (Interventional Radiology or Spine) at UC Irvine Medical Center; PGY-4 is a three-month rotation at Children’s Hospital of Orange County (CHOC) and a three to six-month rotation at Kaiser Permanente, Anaheim and a two-month of stereotactic radiosurgery and one month of elective rotation at UC Irvine Medical Center; PGY-5 has an option of either a research year or a 12-month subspecialty training (i.e. enfolded fellowship); PGY-6 is a three to nine-month elective rotation (Endovascular, Spine, Pediatrics) and last three months starts the chief resident year; PGY-7 is the chief resident year and will be at UC Irvine Medical Center with last three months of elective rotation.

 This four-year program provides a solid foundation in Obstetrics and Gynecology with emphasis in the reproductive pathophysiology in the many different areas of women’s health care.
 Based on this foundation, training continues with progressive resident responsibility for operative and medical management and surgical techniques.
 While predominantly clinical in scope, the program is strongly flavored by academic and research exposure.
 Training is provided in general obstetrics and gynecology with rotations in the subspecialties of Maternal-Fetal Medicine, Gynecologic Oncology, Female Pelvic Medicine and Reconstructive Surgery, Minimally Invasive Surgery, Family Planning and Reproductive Endocrinology, and Infertility.
 There are seven resident positions available each year in this four-year training program.

-The UC Irvine, Gavin Herbert Eye Institute Ophthalmology Residency Program is three years in duration and provides extensive clinical and surgical experience coupled to a robust weekly didactic curriculum.
+The Ophthalmology Residency Program at UC Irvine, Gavin Herbert Eye Institute is three years in duration and provides extensive clinical and surgical training experiences.
+The education includes a robust weekly didactic curriculum.
 Trainees are exposed to a broad spectrum of ophthalmic disease management with high volume surgical experience in the full range of ophthalmology subspecialties.
-The curriculum includes rotations in cornea and refractive surgery, vitreoretinal surgery, oculoplastic and orbital surgery, glaucoma, pediatric ophthalmology and strabismus, ophthalmic pathology, and neuro-ophthalmology, in addition to comprehensive ophthalmology.
+Residents rotate in cornea and refractive surgery, vitreoretinal surgery, oculoplastic and orbital surgery, glaucoma, pediatric ophthalmology and strabismus, ophthalmic pathology, uveitis, and neuro-ophthalmology, in addition to comprehensive ophthalmology.
 Trainees are exposed to diverse patient populations at various sites including Long Beach Veterans Affairs, Kaiser Permanente, and UCI Medical Center, as well as Gavin Herbert Eye Institute, a 70,000 square foot facility dedicated to ophthalmic patient care, surgery, and education.

 The Department of Otolaryngology—Head and Neck Surgery offers a five-year residency program providing comprehensive training in otolaryngology and prepares trainees to sit for the American Board of Otolaryngology Examinations.
 The five-year program provides a breadth of training in general and pediatric otolaryngology, head and neck surgery, otological surgery, rhinology (including endoscopic sinus and skull base surgery), laryngology, and facial plastic and reconstructive surgery.
 Residents receive an extensive clinical experience at UC Irvine Medical Center, Children’s Hospital of Orange County, Veterans Affairs Long Beach Healthcare System, and Kaiser Foundation Hospital-Anaheim and Irvine.
 Acceptance is through application and successful matching through the National Residency Matching Program.
 The program follows requirements set by the Accreditation Council for Graduate Medical Education.

-The Fellowship Training Program in Pain Medicine at the UC Irvine Medical Center is an intensive one-year ACGME-accredited multidisciplinary training program.
-The comprehensive training includes pain assessment, treatment, and management, covering both inpatient and outpatient care, with a special focus on advanced interventional techniques.
-The fellowship includes hands-on training in many procedures including interventional neuromodulation techniques, intrathecal drug delivery systems, disc procedures, neuraxial interventions, and peripheral nerve blocks, among others.
-Fellows work closely with specialists in physical medicine and rehabilitation, anesthesiology, neuroradiology, palliative care, neurology, and psychiatry to gain a comprehensive understanding of pain management.
-Fellows also have work in Pediatric Pain Medicine.
+The Fellowship Training Program in Pain Medicine at the UC Irvine Health is an intensive one-year ACGME-accredited multidisciplinary training program.
+The comprehensive training includes pain assessment, treatment, and management, covering both inpatient and outpatient care, including both adult and pediatric pain medicine, with a special focus on advanced interventional techniques.
+The fellowship includes hands-on training in many procedures including interventional neuromodulation techniques, intrathecal drug delivery systems, neuraxial interventions, and peripheral nerve blocks, among others.
+Fellows work closely with specialists in physical medicine and rehabilitation, anesthesiology, neuroradiology, palliative care, neurology, primary care, and psychiatry to gain a comprehensive understanding of pain management.
 For candidates with an interest in pain related research, the UC Irvine Center for Pain Management has a strong complement of basic and translational researchers with active laboratories in pain related to spinal cord injury and mechanisms of chronic pain.
-The program has a strong tradition of providing trainees with the broadest experience in pain medicine.
+The program has a strong tradition of providing trainees with a broad and supportive training experience in pain medicine.

 The Pediatric Residency Program emphasizes the interrelationship of patient care, didactic teaching, and research in the training of the pediatric resident physician.
 The focus is on the total care of the child from birth through young adulthood.
 A strong clinical and educational foundation is provided through experiences in a broad spectrum of disease and/or injury as well as training in biosocial pediatrics, preventive health care, and community resources.